blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Why it is necessary to define numbers and rituals.md

 But the question has its relevance when you are designing a washing machine.
 When you are defining a washing machine, you would want to define the pattern and duration of washing.

-One could say that you could test the clothes
+One could say that you could test the clothes by making them dirty and see how long it requires you to wash it.
+However, that --

 It is one thing to define a washing machine that performs a systematic wash based on these principles.
 But another form of washing machine can be devised based, that performs a wash until clothes are observed to be clean.